open-amt-cloud-toolkit/mps/docs/Tutorials/acmActivation.md

 Intel AMT&reg; devices are capable of being activated into two modes:

-- Client Control Mode: This mode limits some of Intel AMT functionality, reflecting the lower level of trust required to complete a host-based setup.
+- Client Control Mode: This mode limits some of Intel AMT functionality, reflecting the lower level of trust.

     Features requiring User Consent:

       - Keyboard, Video, Mouse (KVM) Control
       - IDE-Redirection for sharing and mounting images remotely

 - Admin Control Mode: In this mode, there are no limitations to Intel AMT functionality.
 This reflects the higher level of trust associated with these setup methods.